rollkit/docs/docs/tutorials/wordle.md

 in the guide.
 But for now, we will get started setting up our development environment.

-## 📋Table of contents for this tutorial
+## 📋 Table of contents for this tutorial

 The following tutorial is broken down into the following
 sections: